awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/using-identity-based-policies.md

 For a user to work with the Kinesis Data Analytics console, you must grant the necessary permissions\.
 For example, if you want a user to have permissions to create an application, grant permissions that show them the streaming sources in the account so that the user can configure input and output on the console\.

 We recommend the following:
-+ Use the AWS managed policies to grant user permissions\.
-For available policies, see [AWS Managed \(Predefined\) Policies for Amazon Kinesis Data Analytics](#access-policy-aws-managed-policies)\.
++ Use the Amazon\-managed policies to grant user permissions\.
+For available policies, see [Amazon\-Managed \(Predefined\) Policies for Amazon Kinesis Data Analytics](#access-policy-aws-managed-policies)\.
 + Create custom policies\.
 In this case, we recommend that you review the example provided in this section\.
 For more information, see [Customer Managed Policy Examples](#access-policy-customer-managed-examples)\.

-## AWS Managed \(Predefined\) Policies for Amazon Kinesis Data Analytics<a name="access-policy-aws-managed-policies"></a>
+## Amazon\-Managed \(Predefined\) Policies for Amazon Kinesis Data Analytics<a name="access-policy-aws-managed-policies"></a>

 AWS addresses many common use cases by providing standalone IAM policies that are created and administered by AWS\.
-These AWS managed policies grant necessary permissions for common use cases so that you can avoid having to investigate what permissions are needed\.
-For more information, see [AWS Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.
+These Amazon\-managed policies grant necessary permissions for common use cases so that you can avoid having to investigate what permissions are needed\.
+For more information, see [Amazon\-Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.

-The following AWS managed policies, which you can attach to users in your account, are specific to Amazon Kinesis Data Analytics:
+The following Amazon\-managed policies, which you can attach to users in your account, are specific to Amazon Kinesis Data Analytics:
 + **`AmazonKinesisAnalyticsReadOnly`** – Grants permissions for Amazon Kinesis Data Analytics actions that enable a user to list Amazon Kinesis Data Analytics applications and review input/output configuration\.
 It also grants permissions that allow a user to view a list of Kinesis streams and Kinesis Data Firehose delivery streams\.
 As the application is running, the user can view source data and real\-time analytics results in the console\.

 + **`AmazonKinesisAnalyticsFullAccess`** – Grants permissions for all Amazon Kinesis Data Analytics actions and all other permissions that allows a user to create and manage Amazon Kinesis Data Analytics applications\.
 However, note the following:

   + These permissions are not sufficient if the user wants to create a new IAM role in the console \(these permissions allow the user to select an existing role\)\.
-If you want the user to be able to create an IAM role in the console, add the `IAMFullAccess` AWS managed policy\.
+If you want the user to be able to create an IAM role in the console, add the `IAMFullAccess` Amazon\-managed policy\.

   + A user must have permission for the `iam:PassRole` action to specify an IAM role when configuring Amazon Kinesis Data Analytics application\.
-This AWS managed policy grants permission for the `iam:PassRole` action to the user only on the IAM roles that start with the prefix `service-role/kinesis-analytics`\.
+This Amazon\-managed policy grants permission for the `iam:PassRole` action to the user only on the IAM roles that start with the prefix `service-role/kinesis-analytics`\.

     If the user wants to configure the Amazon Kinesis Data Analytics application with a role that does not have this prefix, you first must explicitly grant the user permission for the `iam:PassRole` action on the specific role\.

-**Note**
-You can review these permissions policies by signing in to the IAM console and searching for specific policies there\.

 You can also create your own custom IAM policies to allow permissions for Amazon Kinesis Data Analytics actions and resources\.
-You can attach these custom policies to the IAM users or groups that require those permissions\.
+You can attach these custom policies to the users or groups that require those permissions\.

 ## Customer Managed Policy Examples<a name="access-policy-customer-managed-examples"></a>

 The examples in this section provide a group of sample policies that you can attach to a user\.
-If you are new to creating policies, we recommend that you first create an IAM user in your account\.
+If you are new to creating policies, we recommend that you first create a user in your account\.
 Then attach the policies to the user in sequence, as outlined in the steps in this section\.
 You can then use the console to verify the effects of each policy as you attach the policy to the user\.

 Initially, the user doesn't have permissions and can't do anything on the console\.
 As you attach policies to the user, you can verify that the user can perform various actions on the console\.